tsoud/stacking-manipulators/conda_environment/README.md

 - This environment was only run on my local Linux desktop machine, it has not been tested on other systems.
 - The environment in the `.yml` file is provided "as-is" and may contain unnecessary packages that were used or considered at one point.
 - The conda environment I'm using is constantly changing, so the YAML in this folder may be a bit outdated.
-You may get an `ImportError` or `ModuleNotFoundError` and need to manually install some packages.
+You may get an `ImportError` or `ModuleNotFoundError` when trying to run code in this repo and need to manually install some packages.
 I will try to update the YAML (or add new ones) whenever there are significant changes or updates to the environment.